You transport excise goods or you have these goods transported

 - Temporary Registered Consignee Authorisation in another EU member state

 - Tax Warehouse Authorisation

 - Tax Warehouse Authorisation in another EU member state

 - or the consignee is located outside the EU

 If this is the case, the goods are being exported.

 Everyone can check whether a receiver of excise goods in one the member states has one of the above four required Authorisations using the website of the European Union, SEED_on_Europe (SEED = System for Exchange of Excise Data).

-EMCS tracks the transport of excise goods on the basis of the reports submitted by interested parties.
+The computerised system Excise Movement and Control System (EMCS) tracks the transport of excise goods on the basis of the reports submitted by interested parties.

 Transport of excise goods on which excise duty has been paid

 Transport in the Netherlands of excise goods on which excise duty was paid in the Netherlands must be accompanied by a document of origin such as an invoice or transport document.